nopara73/Hosszueletesites/PodcastWorkflow.md

 ### Short Clips

-After Opus Clips generated a bunch, schedule the best ones into the future to all platforms connected.

 0. Generate clips from 0 - 59 seconds.
 This'll take a while, check back tomorrow.
 1. The schedule should follow a prime number series.
 PROMPT: `List all dates corresponding to prime-th days starting from yesterday (where yesterday was day 1) up to the 21st prime day.`
 2. Listen to all the generated clips and mark with a like what you want to publish.